Rosa 'Love and Peace': Description

 The rose has a medium, fruity fragrance and large, dark green foliage.
-'Love and Peace' is an outstanding exhibition rose as well as a good garden rose.
+'Love & Peace' is an outstanding exhibition rose as well as a good garden rose.
 It blooms in flushes from spring through fall.
 The plants does well in USDA zone 7 and warmer.

-'Love and Peace' was used by Alain Meilland, in France, to hybridize, the hybrid tea Rosa, 'Mademoiselle Meilland', (2006).
-The cultivar's stock parents are: ('Christopher Columbus x 'Graham Thomas') x 'Love and Peace'.
+'Love & Peace' was used by Alain Meilland, in France, to hybridize, the hybrid tea Rosa, 'Mademoiselle Meilland', (2006).
+The cultivar's stock parents are: ('Christopher Columbus x 'Graham Thomas') x 'Love & Peace'.